jglim/ODB/README.md

 - Section3 Attributes: `UInt32` - Attributes of section 3
 - Unknown5 : `UInt32` - Could be an 8-byte array (1/2)
 - Unknown6 : `UInt32` - Could be an 8-byte array (2/2)
-- Unknown7 : `UInt32` - Unknown, usually 0
+- Flash Payload Size : `UInt32` - Size of the raw flash section, used in SMR-F
 - MetaInfo Size: `UInt32` - Size of the following MetaInfo section

 ## MetaInfo